 Cancellation

 Flights are cancelled all the time, but if yours is a result of an airline strike in the EU, then you may be eligible to be compensated for your inconvenience, but you need to file a claim first.
-As long as the airline did not notify you at least 14 days in advance or offer you a comparable flight, you could be eligible for compensation up to €600.
+As long as the airline did not notify you at least 14 days in advance or offer you a comparable flight, you could be eligible for flight cancellation compensation up to €600.

 The chart below outlines how much money you can claim depending on the length of your delay and the distance of your flight.
 As long as you have a touchpoint within the EU, EC 261 applies.